Ohubabs/Mattermost-Team-EKS/README.md

 ![Screenshot 2024-05-15 at 3 43 06 PM](https://github.com/Ohubabs/Mattermost-Team-EKS/assets/68171102/71010547-1ce9-4664-8cf0-e0fac5d59565)

-### Step 6 – Deploy Mattermost EKS Cluster and VPC with necessary permissions via IAM Service accounts to configure pods with access to EBS storage, VPC networking, and Application LoadBalancer Network Trafficking to expose deployed applications to the internet.
+### Step 6 – Deploy Mattermost EKS Cluster and VPC with necessary permissions via IAM Service accounts to configure pods with access to EBS storage, VPC networking, Route53 for creating website url, and Application LoadBalancer to handle web traffic into and out of the cluster for deployed applications.
 Note:- It will take 10 – 20 mins for your cluster to be deployed.

 Enter the eks/ directory
 Edit var.tf by entering a custom key pair you've created in AWS to setup remote ssh access to your nodes.